“Death doesn't exist. It never did.. Everything that happens before Death is what counts.” -Ray Bradbury, "Something Wicked This Way Comes"

 "This can't be happening."

-Sharon turned and walked away.
+Sharon walked away.
 She heard Ta'Awa calling after her, but she ignored it, focusing on the entry to the gallery as though it were the only thing in the world.
 She was almost there when the skeletal figure blocked her path.
 At first she panicked but after thinking for a moment she stopped and said, "Marcus!
-Marcus, are you okay?"
+Are you okay?"

 The mummy's leathery face was blank, incapable of expression.
 She wanted to touch him but was afraid of how fragile the body must be.